January 6, 2025

 12 Reasons your Pothos Plant Leaves are Turning Yellow (and How to Fix it)

-Take my friend Sarah’s case – her pothos started yellowing after she moved it to a new apartment.
-We discovered the culprit was hiding in plain sight: a heating vent right above the plant.
+Take my friends case – her pothos started yellowing after she moved it to a new apartment.
+The problem turned out to be a heating vent directly above the plant.
+All she had to do was move it somewhere else and it quickly recovered.

 Root Health